the9000/ideas/eisenhower-square-tracker.md

 There's no smooth gradient; color levels jump to show quadrant borders.

 ### Archived tasks
+**TBD.**
 Gutter on the left goes to the band / list of archived tasks, all past due.

+Separate / split view of completed and failed tasks.

+Some analysis tools (e.g. how much past due).

 ## Internals